oddlama/nix-config/README.md

   - `host.pub` This host's public key (retrieved after initial setup).
 Used to rekey secrets so the host can access them at runtime.
   - `local.nix.age` Repository-wide local secrets.
 Decrypted on import, see `modules/repo/secrets.nix` for more information.

-  Some hosts define microvms that run as their guests.
-These are typically stored in `microvms/<vm>` and have the same layout as a regular host.
+  Some hosts define microvms that run as virtualized guests.
+Their configuration is usually just a single file stored in `microvms/<vm>.nix`.
+Their secrets are usually stored in a subfolder of the host's secrets.

+- `lib/` contains extra library functions that are needed throughout the config.

 - `modules/` contains modularized configuration.
 If you are interested in reusable parts of my configuration, this is probably the folder you are looking for.
 Unless stated otherwise,